-Who IS God?
+Who is God?

 The English word God comes from the Hebrew Elohim (Strong's Concordance #H430).
 This word is a noun denoting plurality (the word represents more than one of something).

-God is a personal, all-powerful, all-knowing, eternal, loving, spirit-composed family (NOT a closed Trinity like so many falsely teach) who created everything that exists.
-What we know as the Godhead is actually composed of two spirit Beings: God (the Father) and Jesus Christ.
-See John 10:30 - 31, 33, 17:20 - 23 and 1John 3:1 - 2.
+God is a personal, all-powerful, all-knowing, eternal, loving, spirit-composed family (NOT a closed Trinity like so many think) who created everything that exists.
+What we know as the Godhead is actually composed of two spirit Beings.
+The first one is the Father and the second one is Jesus Christ (see John 10:30 - 31, 33, 17:20 - 23 and 1John 3:1 - 2).

-The Being believers refer to as Father is composed entirely of Spirit and gloriously reigns over all that exists as a Sovereign Divine Ruler.
+The person believers refer to as Father is composed entirely of Spirit and gloriously reigns over all that exists as a Sovereign Divine Ruler.
 His perfect and loving will is accomplished through the power of His Holy Spirit (the Spirit is His power, not a separate Being).
-He possess all authority and is omnipotent (all powerful).
-God, who has boundless grace and mercy, is also the very definition of love.
+He possesses all authority and is omnipotent (all powerful).
+He, who has boundless grace and mercy, is also the very definition of love.